Jean-Louis Brousse-Desfaucherets: Biography

-The son of a wealthy attorney at the Parlement of Paris, he led the life of a man of the world until the Revolution.
+The son of a wealthy attorney at the Parlement of Paris, he led the life of a man of the world until the French Revolution.
 Desfaucherets authored several plays presented in different Parisian theaters including l’Avare cru bienfaisant, a comedy in five acts and verse, given in the Théâtre-Français December 15, 1784.Le Mariage secret, comedy in three acts and verse, was presented at the château de Fontainebleau, Friday 4 November 1783, and for the first time in Paris by ordinary comedians of the king, Friday, March 10, 1786.
 Printed in 1786 (Paris, veuve Duchesne, 1786, in-8°. — New. edit.
 Paris, Barba, 1818, in-8°.), it is considered the best play of the author, with a total of forty performances.
 It is asserted that the Count of Provence, had the largest share in this play.
 Le Mariage secret having first been refused, the Count of Provence heard that and wrote the same day to the gentleman responsible for the management of the Théâtre Français that he wanted the play be received: it was then, "on order", making the studied and successfully performed.

 In the same year, Desfaucherets gave the Portrait, ou le danger de tout dire, comedy in one act and in verse, as well as la Double clef, ou Colombine mannequin, parade in two acts and in verse, mingled with ariettes, which was presented at the Comédie Italienne.